 Copyrights apply to the fixed expression of a thought or idea, but an idea itself is not subject to copyright.
-Similarly, copyright does not apply to purely factual information or procedures.
-It is the manner in which an idea is expressed in a fixed medium which makes it subject to copyright.
-This limitation on the scope of copyright is meant to protect the author's creative work, while advancing the free exchange of facts, information and ideas.
+It is the manner in which an idea is creatively expressed in a fixed medium that makes it subject to copyright.
+Thus, copyright does not apply to purely factual information or procedures.
+This limitation on the scope of copyright is designed to protect an author's creative work while advancing the free exchange of facts, information and ideas.

 Under current law, it is not necessary to post a copyright notice or to register a copyright in order to enjoy legal protection for your original work, although providing a formal copyright notice may give the copyright holder an advantage in the event of an infringement lawsuit.

 A wide range of original works may be copyrighted, once fixed in a tangible medium of expression.
 Examples include: